Final 2017 Planetarium Programs for December 15, 2017

 Public Scobee Planetarium programs are only available on Friday evenings rain or shine (or twinkle) with the doors opening at 6:00pm.
 Presentations are provided at 6:30, 7:30 and 9:00pm.
 There is no late entry to the programs once they begin.

-6:30 The Little Star That Could - Family Presentation all ages 36 min
+6:30 Season of Light - Family Presentation all ages 36 min

-7:30 Autumn Sky Tonight Live - Children must be 6yrs or older 45 min
+7:30 Winter Sky Tonight Live - Children must be 6yrs or older 45 min

-9:00 Double Feature: Secrets of the Sun & Secret Lives of Stars - Children must be 6yrs or older 50 min
+9:00 Special "Lady Bird" Johnson High School Choral Presentation + Mystery of the Christmas Star - Children must be 6yrs or older 50 min

 Tickets go on sale 30 minutes prior to each start time.

 The Little Star that Could - This is a story about Little Star, an average yellow star in search for planets of his own to protect and warm.
 Grades: pre-K-3rd.
 36 mins.
 Trailer (Available in Spanish)

 Secret of the Cardboard Rocket - Embark on a celestial adventure as two children spend a night touring the solar system inside their “cardboard spaceship” guided by their navigator – a talking astronomy book.
 Grades: pre-K-3rd.
 40 mins.
 Trailer

 Other available Planetarium shows for students and private screenings:

 While the snow machine is being used, the Scanlan Observatory & Telescope will not be open in December.

 The center will be closed during the ACD winter break from Dec.
 20th through January 2, 2018.
 The planetarium theater will remain closed on Friday, January 5, 2018.